 2. Don’t compare yourself with others

 The weeks passed, and I was making little progress in every session.
-I think I never gave up because instead of trying to compare myself with others, I tried to go faster than the previous time.
+I think I never gave up because instead of trying to compare myself with others, I tried to go faster than the last time.
 I knew that I was on the first stage, and sometimes I was walking when I couldn’t run the extra mile, but this gave me the chance to discuss with experienced runners, who gave me lots of advice.
 If I had compared myself with others, I would give up and injure myself.
 Consequently, the second lesson was that if you want to improve your skills, don’t compare yourself with others!

-3. Some times we just need a push
+3. Sometimes, we need a push

 4. We are strong enough to achieve our goal

 For almost seven months, my goal was to run 5km without a stop, and it seemed so hard.
 Then, I was also trying to improve my speed, and there were times when my heart rate was increasing, and I felt that I couldn’t breathe.
 It would be easy to give up at those times, but I was concentrating on my breaths, and I was going for the extra mile without a second thought.
 As a result, I achieved 10 km and improved my speed.
 It’s amazing how strong we are and what we can achieve if we concentrate on our goals!

 5. It’s never late to start a new hobby

 In general, I admire people who manage to keep a strict program for exercising during their entire life, and I had never imagined I could become this kind of person.
 I started running 1 or 2 times per week, then time passed, and I was going 3 or 4 times.
 Sometimes, I have a few breaks, but it has become a part of my routine.
 Even during my holidays, I find 30 minutes for running.
 It is never too late to start a new hobby or something that could be beneficial for your mental and physical health.